German Citizen's National Bank Building

 Northeast Corner of Hohman and Sibley - 1912

 The German Citizen's National Bank Building occupied the northeast corner of Hohman Avenue and Sibley in downtown Hammond.
-It reflects the strong presence of people with German ancestry who helped build the city of Hammond, Indiana.
+It reflects the strong presence of people of German ancestry who helped build the city of Hammond, Indiana.

 According to one historical source,

 "The Germans were the earliest ethnic group in Hammond, brought here to demonstrate their skills as butchers in the packinghouse.
 Six of Hammond's first ten churches were German, as were the first newspapers.
 In 1910, 59 percent of the population was either from Germany or had German ancestry.
 Nine German singing societies with 1,200 German-American members in their union were a strong group in Hammond.
-Their descendants still populate the city."
+Their descendants still populate the city.

 Source: Hammond, Indiana's American Bicentennial Yearbook, 1976